At CapU, we have many different tips and resources for students who are looking to improve their results in class.

 - Talk to your instructor

 You might have difficulty understanding course content, requirements and/or assignment guidelines.
-In this case, schedule a meeting with your professor during their office hours.
+In this case, schedule a meeting with your instructor during their office hours.
 Prepare a list of questions or problems before your meeting so your instructor can clarify the key points and recommend solutions.

 - Inquire about assignment deadline extensions